Barry Windham: World Championship Wrestling (1998–1999)

 In his last World Championship Wrestling run, Barry Windham was brought back to WCW in late-1998 by Eric Bischoff.
 Barry was then loosely associated with Bischoff's nWo Hollywood for a while before forming a tag team with Curt Hennig.
 At SuperBrawl IX, Hennig and Windham defeated Chris Benoit and Dean Malenko in the finals of a tag team tournament to win the vacant WCW World Tag Team Championship.

-Windham reinjured his knee during this period but would return as part of "The West Texas Rednecks" in mid-1999.
+Windham reinjured his knee during this period, but would return as part of "The West Texas Rednecks" in mid-1999.
 They were supposed to be a heel group to feud with rapper Master P's "No Limit Soldiers", but the southern fans of WCW cheered the Rednecks, going against what WCW management and booking had hoped for, and the angle was eventually dropped.
 The group consisted of his brother Kendall Windham, Curt Hennig, and Bobby Duncum Jr.; Duncum was replaced by Curly Bill after he was injured and shortly before the group was disbanded and the Rednecks storyline was dropped.
-On August 23, 1999 edition of Nitro, the Windham brothers defeated Harlem Heat (Booker T and Stevie Ray) to win their final WCW World Tag Team Championship, before losing the titles back to Harlem Heat at Fall Brawl 1999.
+On the August 23, 1999 edition of Nitro, the Windham brothers defeated Harlem Heat (Booker T and Stevie Ray) to win their final WCW World Tag Team Championship, before losing the titles back to Harlem Heat at Fall Brawl 1999.
 Both Barry and Kendall were shortly after released by WCW.